MaxKortenbruck/text_visualization/README.md

 ![Alt text](/src/doc/pictures/dia_cl.png)

-You can add JSON files by sending them from the server by .....

 If you want to change the source from where the JSON Files are loaded, you need to change the

 >def get_path(article = '')

-function in the file src/app.py file.
+function in the file

+>src/app.py

 If you run the application on a local server, it suffices to pre-load or copy the data into :

 >static/ressourcen/jsons

 ## Documentation